 Docomomo International would like to draw your attention to the alarming situation of the Maison Zilveli, designed by Jean Welz, Paris, France, 1933.
-This masterpiece is threatened with demolition by the proprietor in order to almost double the accommodation.
+This masterpiece is threatened with demolition by the proprietary in order to almost double the accommodation.

 The two storey home sits on the top of a hillside on stilts, in a narrow strip of land just 6 meters by 30 meters, and suspended five meters above the ground.
 It is rectangular shaped measuring 20 meters long by 4.5 meters wide and hovers over the cliffside with one window that frames the view over Montmartre and the basilica of Sacre Coeur and another facing south with a view of the Eiffel Tower.
 It included a balcony that was subsequently destroyed, and the interiors were divided into split-level spaces according to functional hierarchy.